osscar-org/osscar-website/_sources/tutorial/widgets.md

 # Use Widgets

-Widgets is the core of our interactive web applications.
-We mainly use the `ipywidgets` package.
+Widgets are at the core of our interactive web applications.
+We predominantly use the `ipywidgets` package.

-The ipywidgets can be installed with pip:
+Ipywidgets can be installed with pip:

 ```bash
 pip install --upgrade ipywidgets
 ```

-Ipywidgets offer a large number of widgets as interactive components.
+Ipywidgets offers a large number of widgets to be used as interactive components of a Jupyter notebook.

-## Example: create a slider with integer number
+## Example: create a slider with integer steps

 ```python
 import ipywidgets as widgets